Please be ready with your application reference number starting with 'P'. For example P1234567

 Some indictable offences are even elected to proceed to the Local Court for hearing rather than higher Courts.
 And if these offences are heard in the Local Court, they will be treated Summarily, including getting the same punishment as summary offences.

-Summary offences in NSW are disclosed on a national criminal history check in NSW.
+Summary offences in NSW are disclosed on a Nationally Coordinated Criminal History Check in NSW.

 Summary offences in NSW are disclosed in accordance with NSW’s Spent Convictions Scheme.